 - Faculty and instructional leaders in higher education

-All certificate requirements can be met through online course work.
-The Instructional Learning Technology Certificate features an innovative curriculum designed for students to enhance careers in a variety of settings.
+All certification requirements can be met through online course work.
+The Instructional Technology Specialist Certification features an innovative curriculum designed for students to enhance careers in a variety of settings.

-- Certificate can be completed in two semesters
+- Certification can be completed in two semesters

 - Courses are offered year-round including summers